senthilnambi/solve_problems/Readme.md

 This is inspired by Buckminster Fuller's "experiment, to find what a single individual [could] contribute to changing the world and benefiting all humanity."
 [Source](https://en.wikipedia.org/wiki/Buckminster_Fuller#Bankruptcy_and_depression)

-## Rails folder structure (in progress)
+## Rails folder structure
+Status: in progress

 ### Problem

 Looking at the folder of a Rails app you can tell that it is a Rails app, but not its function.
-The most important part of the app is hidden under models/ and controllers/.
+The most important part of the app is hidden under `models/` and `controllers/`.
 See Robert Martin's Architecture the Lost Years keynote for details.

 ### Solution

-Following Jose Valim's https://gist.github.com/1942658, this app gives preference to the function (authentication/, repo_statistics/), while config details are hidden under rails/.
+Following Jose Valim's https://gist.github.com/1942658, this app gives preference to the function (`authentication/` , `repo_statistics/`), while config details are hidden under `rails/`.
 This structure was meant to say 'I am a web app that does x and y and only incidentally uses Rails'.

 ````
 |── Gemfile